1 - Kubernetes Admission Controller

 alt text

-This approach allows the Kubernetes system to make the final decision on running an container image and does not require installation of any per-node plugins into Kubernetes.
+This approach allows the Kubernetes system to make the final decision on running a container image and does not require installation of any per-node plugins into Kubernetes.

-Using native Kubernetes features allows this approach to be used in both on-prem and cloud hosted Kubernetes environments.
+Using native Kubernetes features allows the admission controller approach to be used in both on-prem and cloud-hosted Kubernetes environments.

 2 - Kubernetes Runtime Inventory